julhoang/Recap/recap/notes.md

 https://blog.logrocket.com/how-to-use-react-hooks-firebase-firestore/
 --> Show how to update page without reloading

+# Deploy to GitHub Page
+npm run deploy

-Problem with Goal and Review
+## Problem with Goal and Review
 --> books haven't finished retrieving from firebase, but the code attempt to filter books right away which result in calling functions on "undefined" var.

-Lesson:
+# Lesson:

 - Use try/catch to deal with situations when DB has not finished updating, and we try to parse it.
 - setState is async, which might not update state on time for us to use.